jonas-fuchs/varVAMP/docs/usage.md

 ```
 ```
 optional arguments:
+optional arguments:
-  -h, --help         show this help message and exit -t , --threshold   threshold for conserved nucleotides -a , --n-ambig     max number of ambiguous characters in a primer -pa , --pn-ambig   max number of ambiguous characters in a probe -n , --test-n      test the top n qPCR amplicons for secondary structures at the minimal primer temperature
+  -h, --help            		show this help message and exit -t 0.89, --threshold 0.89	threshold for conserved nucleotides -a 4, --n-ambig 4     		max number of ambiguous characters in a primer -pa 1, --pn-ambig 1  			max number of ambiguous characters in a probe -n 50, --test-n 50    		test the top n qPCR amplicons for secondary structures at the minimal primer temperature

 ```

 ## Further customization (advanced)